osisoft/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 Searching
 =====================
-SdsSearch provides a way to search text, phrases, fields, etc. cross the Sequential Data Store.
-This document covers the searching for SdsStreams and SdsTypes.
+SdsSearch provides a way to search text, phrases, fields, etc. across the Sequential Data Store.
+This document covers the searching for SdsStreams, SdsTypes, and SdsStreamViews.

 Searching for Streams
 =====================